tomjoht/simplifying-complexity/_docs/both-a-generalist-and-specialist-through-technical-acuity.md

 Despite the difficulty in learning and keeping up with technology, technical knowledge is essential if you want to write documentation for engineers or other specialists.
 Without a comfortable understanding of the technical knowledge, your ability to write becomes crippled.

 One approach to ramping up on this complexity might be to reduce your scope a bit and focus in on 1-2 projects in more immersive, in-depth ways than you could with 5-6 projects.
 However, it's not always possible to reduce your scope.

-In one company, when we escalated concerns about needing more resources so that we could immerse and engage more fully with teams, executives responded by explaining that the company couldn't afford to hire armies of tech writers, but that we had to "lean-in" on product teams to produce the documentation themselves.
-In other words, we would act more like editors and publishers, while the engineers did more of the content development.
+In one company, when we escalated concerns about needing more resources so that we could immerse and engage more fully with teams, executives responded by explaining that the company couldn't afford to hire armies of tech writers, and that we had to "lean-in" on product teams to produce more of the documentation.
+In other words, we would act more like editors and publishers, while the engineers would do more content development.

 Having engineers write introduces all kinds of problems (which I won't go into here).
-However much I dislike the model where engineers develop content and technical writers add information usability, this just might be the norm in years to come.
+However much I dislike the model where engineers develop content and technical writers add information usability, this just might be more common in years to come.
 If the content is so specialized that only engineers can fully articulate it at the required level, then technical writers will play more supporting editorial roles, guiding engineers with content creation and making the information more readable/usable.
 In this light, technical writers will continue to play more generalist roles.

 {% include course_image.html filename="generalist_specialist_developers_writing" ext_print="svg" ext_web="svg" alt="More developers are assisting with documentation because the content is so technical, they're often the only ones who understand it at the level necessary" caption="More developers are assisting with documentation because the content is so technical, they're often the only ones who understand it at the level necessary" %}

-Perhaps the most practical strategy is to develop technical acuity, and then to learn what you need to know with each project at the moment you need it.
+Perhaps the most practical strategy is to develop technical acuity, and then to try to learn what you need to know with each project at the moment you need it.
 Someone with technical acuity not only possesses a technical mindset, he or she can self-learn the needed technical knowledge to the extent required for the documentation.

-## Conclusion

-So, summing it up.
-What trends are we seeing?
-One underlying trend is that technology seems to be getting more specialized and complex.
-This trend toward specialization is driving up the value of technical knowledge, making it more prized than writing skills.
-To handle the complexity, technical writers may find that they will need to accrue more subject-matter familiarity and specialize some of their skills.
-Additionally, technical writers will likely continue to play generalist roles, especially as they support a growing number of engineering teams that are also contributing the specialized knowledge.
+The problem with trying to learn what you need to know for each project is that it belittles the whole idea of specialization.
+For complex topics, the information builds concept upon concept over many layers.
+For example, consider a topic such as Advanced Calculus.
+Unless you've taken Algebra and beginner Calculus classes, you can't just dive into a chapter in Advanced Calculus and totally understand something like "Lagrange multipliers" in 30 minutes.
+You have to work your way up from the earlier chapters and courses, climbing up through the layers until you have all the foundational concepts in place to make sense of Lagrange multipliers.

+The same is true with Android programming, which is based on Java, which uses many common concepts from object-oriented programming.
+If you're documenting, say, steps on how to incorporate the TV Input Framework into your app, you can't just learn this in a morning without building the necessary foundation through many weeks or years in the more introductory layers.

+If you possess technical acuity, the assumption is that you might take your knowledge and learning in one category and apply it skillfully in another.
+For example, keeping with the math analogy, suppose you have a deep understanding of anatomy, such that you can draw, from scratch, all 206 bones in the human body and provide their latin names.
+Does that help you learn Lagrange Multipliers faster?

+Your mind might be attuned to looking at system inputs and outputs, at algorithms that drive application logic, or more.
+Maybe you have a systematic patience for troubleshooting by comparing working code against broken code in a line-by-line fashion, or other troubleshooting insights.
+Do these skills allow you to jump categories and quickly absorb knowledge of, say, microchip design?
+Or of database querying?
+Would deep knowledge of Android allow you to, say, ramp up more quickly on changing the head gasket on your car?
+Or on understanding Heidegger?

+I think in many ways, developing specialized knowledge gives you respect about expertise, which in turn helps you recognize your limits.
+My brother-in-law develops virtual reality games, but he won't try to fix his car.
+He knows that he lacks expertise in that area, so he defers to the experts.
+And so do technical writers.
+The more knowledge you accrue, the more you become aware about how truly complex a subject might be, and so you're more apt to defer judgment to experts.
+This brings us back to this essential collaboration between technical writers and engineers, between language and technology.
+In a comment on my post on technical acuity, Mark Baker explains,

+> That is where the heart of technical communication lies, in the intersection of rhetorical acuity and technical acuity.
+The great debate in technical communication is whether that intersection can be achieved by a writer and an engineer working together, each bringing half of the equation, or whether it has to be by one person possessing both acuities.
+I tend to be in the latter camp. ("Preferring technical acuity over specialized knowledge")

+It's an interesting observation -- that the essence of our profession in tech comm is whether one can create content by having an engineer contribute the tech and a writer contribute the language, or whether one person has to manage both.
+Certainly, the reality is that this is done in varying degrees in different situations based on how much skill each party possesses in the other realm.

+Possessing both acuities is surely the best route, but in my experience it isn't practical.
+Learning how to skillfully interact with experts to gather, develop, and articulate their knowledge might be more essential than I initially thought.
+At any rate, this balance between specialized knowledge and generalist knowledge surely remains at the heart of the tech comm profession.

 ## References